Portkey-AI/gateway/README.md

 ##  Expand your Gateway!

 ### Fallbacks
-This feature allows you to specify a prioritized list of LLMs.
-If the primary LLM fails, Portkey will automatically fallback to the next LLM in the list to ensure reliability.

 <details><summary>Here's an example config that retries an OpenAI request 5 times before falling back to Gemini Pro</summary>